stealthllama/terraform-backend-azurerm/README.md

-# AzureBackendSkillet
+# terraform-backend-azurerm
-A skillet for creating a Terraform backend with state locking in Azure.
+A Terraform plan for building a state locking backend in Azure.